How to register for meetings: How to register for meetings:

 • In the section 'Registration information' click the 'Register here' link.

-• You will then be transferred to the 'JRC Events Registration Suystem'.
+• You will then be transferred to the 'JRC Register for Events Module'.

 The first time you access the site you need to create an account using the link “Create User Account” (top-right of the page).
 If you already have a user account from the past on this site use this account clicking on “Login”.
-If you forgot your password, click on “Login”, fill in your email address and press on the button “Password Reminder”.
-Once you have entered the system, select under the “Ispra” menu the month that the meeting will take place and the name of the meeting.
+Once you have entered the system, select the meeting you wish to register for.
 Please read the Privacy statement and accept it by checking at the bottom of the page “I accept the Events registration statement”.
 Fill in the information requested.
 To finalise the registration, click on the “Register” link.
 Your registration will be accepted (if all data is provided) and you will receive a confirmation email.

 PLEASE NOTE: Registration allows for a list of potential participants to be compiled.
 It is only after the 'Selection Procedure' that the final list of participants for each meeting is decided and Invitation Letters are sent.
 Therefore, the experts that have registered are not to make any travel and accommodation arrangements before they receive an Invitation Letter.